benathi/fasttext-multisense/README.md

 ```
 ft = multift.MultiFastText(basename=modelfiles/downloaded_model, multi=False)
 ```
+Note that the above two steps will generate extra *.npy* files which allow for much faster loading at subsequent times.

+#### Evaluating FastText

 The following script downloads the Wiki English embeddings from www.fasttext.cc, converts it to the python-readable format, and evaluate it on word similarity datasets.